If I'm ever going to write a book about my life, don't be surprised if I mention the name Skellefteå a billion times.

 At the last minute, Agnes, together with her husband Konrad, applied to a Skellefteå based competition to win her own corporation.
 They didn’t expect anything, but they both got nominated and were finally announced the winners.
 So now they are now in the process of starting up their own business, ‘Feels Like North’.

 – I’ve never had any plans to start my own business, Agnes tells me.

 – I’ve never come up with that perfect business plan.
-But now, after 1,5 years in Sweden, I feel so creative and inspired so I just decided to go for it.
-Our plan is to create interior design products.
-Such as espresso cups and reindeer horn-shaped lamps.
-Everything constructed in wood.
-Agnes is showing with her hands to illustrate her ideas.
+But now, after one and a half years in Sweden, I feel so creative and inspired, so I just decided to go for it.
+Our plan is to create interior design products, such as espresso cups and reindeer horn-shaped lamps with everything being constructed by wood.
+Agnes is demonstrating with her hands to illustrate her ideas.

 – Our products are inspired by Swedish Lapland.
-But since we have the other background we’re looking at these products with new eyes which results in unique products.
+But since we have grown up with a different culture and background, we can look at traditional products with new eyes which results in unique products.
 We’re planning to travel around in Swedish Lapland to find more ideas and inspiration.

 When I and Agnes have talked for 45 minutes about her restart, I realised that I’m quite moved.
-I’m starting to consider what it would be like, to move to Poland just like that but quickly realises that I’m not close to as brave as Agnes.
-And to be honest.
-I feel quite at home in Skellefteå, me as well.
+I’m starting to consider what it would be like, to move to Poland just like that.
+But quickly realising that I’m not half as brave as Agnes was.
+And to be honest, I feel quite at home in Skellefteå.